 - Focus Free

-The FLIR E4 thermal camera offers an impressive temperature range between 14-degrees to 302-degree Fahrenheit, which makes it ideal for industrial use.
-Its design is quite ergonomic, and doesn’t fatigue our arms while using it.
+The FLIR E4 thermal camera offers an impressive temperature range between 14 degrees to 302 degrees Fahrenheit, which makes it ideal for industrial use.
+Its design is quite ergonomic and doesn’t fatigue our arms while using it.

 Now, this infrared thermal camera comes at a surprisingly low price, which also had us doubting its durability.
-It’s because most of the user complaints regarding thermal imaging cameras revolve around its cheap-quality build materials and short product life.
+It’s because most of the user complaints regarding thermal imaging cameras revolve around their cheap-quality build materials and short product life.

 So, we tried dropping this product from a considerable height to test its build quality and durability.
-Surprisingly, this product is built with high-end quality materials that allow it to withstand the falls up to a height of 6.6 feet.
+Surprisingly, this product is built with high-end quality materials that allow it to withstand falls up to a height of 6.6 feet.

 What could have been better?